 Changing quantities:

 If you want to make a bigger batch, you may multiply the quantities.
 For example, multiply all ingredients by 5 to make one kilogram of lotion.
-This lotion is light enough to be pumpable.

 Citric acid:

-Cost Price: R 18.90 per 200g excluding essential oils (in 2020, based on the best retail prices I’ve found).
+Cost Price: R 18.90 per 200g excluding essential oils (at the time of writing in 2020).

 Lasted me about: 1 month using twice a day for my face and hands.